I found it on one of my tech blogs, and they're so mad.

 This is again the audio that's been found at the University of Wisconsin in the archives by the Washington Free Beacon.

-And Shalela said it was it was embarrassing.
+And Shalala said it was embarrassing.

 They really do believe this, this vast right-wing conspiracy out to get them and foil them at every turn.

-In fact, in 1995, the Clinton White House drafted what became known as the conspiracy commerce memo.
+In fact, in 1995, The Clinton White House drafted what became known as the Conspiracy Commerce Memo.

-The conspiracy commerce memo, which purported to show how negative stories about the Clintons filtered into the mainstream media from conservative outlets and talk radio.
+The Conspiracy Commerce Memo, which purported to show how negative stories about the Clintons filtered into the mainstream media from conservative outlets and talk radio.

 Hillary Clinton appeared to reference this theory during one August 1994 interview with Haynes Johnson.